glener10/authentication/documentation/nextFeatures.md

+- How exec migrations in pg testcontainer
-- Setup tests (integration) see the https://www.youtube.com/watch?v=x2C-n5ybyqQ&t=973s&ab_channel=ErickWendel
+- all documentation about setup tests
 - All tests create_user (repository, usecase)

 # UseCases